rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/README.md

 - Updating some geographical regions/countries wich weren't accepted by Tableau as those existed during the flow of the history but were changed afterwards:

   a) for "Serbia & Montenegro", it was added the latitude of 44.8166634 and longitude of 20.4666648;
   Footnote: Serbia and Montenegro was a country in Southeast Europe, created from the two remaining republics of Yugoslavia after its breakup in 1991.
 The republics of  Serbia and Montenegro together established a federation in 1992 as the Federal Republic of Yugoslavia.

   b) for "Netherlands Antilles", it was added the latitude 12.226079 of longitude of -69.060087;
   Footnote: The Netherlands Antilles was a constituent country of the Kingdom of the Netherlands.
 The country consisted of several island territories located in the    Caribbean Sea.
 The islands were also informally known as the Dutch Antilles.
 The country came into being in 1954 as the autonomous successor of the Dutch colony of  Curaçao and Dependencies.

   c) for "West Bank and Gaza Strip", it was left like this as those were palestinian territories that I couldn't find the accurate latitude and longitude to update them.

 ### Step 3: Exploring the dataset with different visualizations
-During this step, the following 10 visualitions were done:
+During this step, the following visualizations were done:

 - 3.1 The first graph used to explore this dataset is titled "TB Detection Rate by Year".
 The first visualization was a graph about the tuberculosis data evolution by year in the world.
 Similarly, this graph is divided into 3 big rows: the first shows the detection rate percent in a whole, the second, the detection rate low bound, and the third, the detection rate high bound.
 By analyzing those lines, you can notice that the TB case detections in all forms (LTBI and TB disease) has a constant rate by year: the graph line is mostly high and stable (constant), and points out only small variations.
 Also, the 3 lines, which start in 1990 and finish in 2012, show their first small peak in 2003 and, after, in 2011.